VlachosGroup/ckineticsdb-documentation/Docker_Mongo.md

     --name ckineticsdb-db: specifies name of the container -p 27017:27107: Publishes port 27017 of the container and binds it to the port 27017 of the host

 In this case, a local directory needs to be attached to the docker container.
 This directory should contain the data dump to be injected into MongoDB inside the container.
 This is achieved with the flag “-v ../Desktop/backup:/tmp/backup” in the above command.
-Here, the local directory ‘Desktop/backup’ contains the data dump ‘ckineticsdb-old.mdarc.gz’.
+Here, the local directory ‘Desktop/backup’ contains the data dump ‘ckineticsdb-old.data.gz’.
 This directory is mapped to the directory “/tmp/backup” inside the docker container.

-Now, the path to the data dump inside the Docker container needs to be specified using an environment variable used in the command above as “CKINETICSDB_ARCHIVE=/tmp/backup/ckineticsdb-old.mdarc.gz” and explained below:
+Now, the path to the data dump inside the Docker container needs to be specified using an environment variable used in the command above as “CKINETICSDB_ARCHIVE=/tmp/backup/ckineticsdb-old.data.gz” and explained below:

 -e CKINETICSDB_ARCHIVE=<path of data dump inside the Docker container>: updates the default value of the environment variable inside the docker container with the specific path

 ## Starting the container after the first run

 When the container is run the first time, the specified data is downloaded and injected into the MongoDB database inside the container and stays persistent as long as the container is not deleted.
 Even if Docker is not running, the container and the data inside it will stay persistent.
-Thus, the data download only happens when the container is run for the first time.
+Thus, the data download and injection only happens when the container is run for the first time.
+This first run can take upto ~20 minutes to upload the ckineticsdb-all.data.gz data dump.
 More data can be added to the datahub using the data upload features of CKineticsDB and the container can be used as a local database for managing users’ data locally.

 To restart the container, follow the following steps: